Flower garden tip for how to grow flowers that will bloom all summer long.

-I then added Expand ‘n Gro with The Claw.
+I then added Expand ‘n Gro or you can use any soil that has conditioners in it with The Claw.
 Yes, that is what the tool is called, The Claw. :-) It is the best garden tool ever.
 It makes breaking up soil and mixing it a breeze and no heavy machinery is needed.

 Once I spread it around and mixed it in.

 I added water.
-The soil doesn’t expand instantly, but after about 15 minutes you will see how the soil has doubled and then after a few hours, tripled in bulk.
+Expand N’ Grow doesn’t expand instantly, but after about 15 minutes you will see how the soil has doubled and then after a few hours, tripled in bulk.

 Once your soil is all mixed and slightly most, it is time to plant your flowers.
 I placed each plant where I wanted it to go before I start digging, this way I know I have my spacing right.
 For Vinca, 9-inches apart is the recommended spacing.